 Providers are at risk for losing revenue at many points within the revenue cycle, especially in routine areas of operations where inefficiencies and a lack of communication between departments are common.

-Internal auditors should consider evaluating revenue cycle processes against leading practises and identify needed improvements.
-By recognising potential points of failure in the revenue cycle and focusing on high value areas, identified improvements can not only reduce financial leakage, but also improve patient satisfaction and compliance.
+Internal auditors should consider evaluating revenue cycle processes against leading practices and identify needed improvements.
+By recognizing potential points of failure in the revenue cycle and focusing on high value areas, identified improvements can not only reduce financial leakage, but also improve patient satisfaction and compliance.

 upstream to effect improvements in people, processes and technology.

 Revenue cycle improvement assessments should include verification and analysis procedures for the items in Exhibit 1.

 2. Reduce backlog and aggressively pursue resolution of denied claims.